Bengal1/AI-for-Robot/README.md

 this package contains to the robot SLAM application and also the robot simulation.
 #### Hygie - Real Robot SLAM
-after installing if you will choose to udse thr real SLAM application
+after installing if you will choose to udse thr real SLAM application, it's all in the Hygie folder.
 ##### Hardware requierments:
-1. single-board computers (SBC) - Nvidia Jetson, Raspberry Pi et cetera.
+1. single-board computers (SBC) - Nvidia Jetson Xavier NX or equivalent SBC.
-2. ***Camera***
+2. RGB-D Camera with IMU - Intel RealSense D435i or equivalent combination.
 3. Robot for implementation (optional).
+#### Purebot - Robot Ready Simulation
+the purebot folder contains all the necessaries for simulating our robot.
 ## Related Publications: